cfe316/SimpleGenXCaseRunner/README.md

 # CaseRunner

-A way to run a list of GenX cases as separate batch jobs.
+A way to run a list of GenX cases as separate batch jobs, or in sequence as one job.

 # How to start launching jobs:
-Ensure that the Julia module is loaded.
+Ensure that the julia binary is available.
+(On a cluster, ensure that the Julia module is loaded.)

 > module load julia

-Run the case runner script.
+Starting from the CaseRunner directory, run the case runner script.
 > julia caserunner.jl

 # How the template scheme works